-No report on the progress with the implementation of the strategy has yet been reported.
+No report on the implementation of the strategy had been published by the cut-off date for this report.

-&lt;sup>275 Ministry of Labour and Social Policy (2016), National Strategy on Equality and Non-discrimination (2016-2020).
+&lt;sup>249 Ministry of Labour and Social Policy (2016), National Strategy on Equality and Non-discrimination (2016-2020).

 10 CURRENT BEST PRACTICES